 - Inexpensive and filling.
 And with the noodles being so cost-effective, it’s also a great meal when you’re trying to pinch pennies or use some pantry staples.

-- 1 (7-ounce) package fideo noodles – or angel hair noodles, thin spaghetti, or vermicelli noodles.
+- Fideo pasta (1 (7-ounce) bag fideo pasta): These thin noodles are the heart of the soup, and they soak up the tomato broth as they soften.
+Or use angel hair noodles, thin spaghetti, or vermicelli noodles.
 Just break the pasta into 1-inch pieces and cook as directed or make “sopa de letres” (alphabet soup) by replacing the fideo with alphabet pasta.

-- optional toppings– chopped avocado, a squeeze of lime juice, extra cheese, Mexican crema, chopped onion, or fresh cilantro
+- optional toppings: Chopped avocado, a squeeze of lime juice, extra cheese, Mexican crema, ctoija cheese, chopped onion, or fresh cilantro

 - Add fideo and cook until noodles are coated in oil and have started to turn golden brown.